keep this website free for you. TaxTips.ca does

 drug plan, such as

-transportation service costs, where the taxpayer has to travel at
+transportation service costs, where the taxpayer has to

 least 40 km to the location where the required medical services are